BEHIND THE BUILD

 Decisions are product, too

 Some of the week’s biggest ships weren’t features.
 The app got a safer name — Get Camino, a distinctive compound matching the domain we already own, chosen deliberately before spending anything on a brand we might have had to fight for.
 The operating entity got honest: a sole proprietorship now, incorporation when revenue proves the model, because the migration is mostly behind-the-scenes paperwork and waiting costs little.
-And the launch got bigger in the way that matters: a moving-to-Spain product that doesn’t speak Spanish lacks authenticity, so Spanish ships before launch — verified by a native speaker, governed by the same rule as everything else here: a translation may never change a number.
-The invariants we wrote on day one keep absorbing surfaces that didn’t exist when we wrote them.
+The invariants we wrote on day one keep absorbing surfaces that didn’t exist when we wrote them — languages, store listings, marketing pages.
 That’s how you know they were the right ones.

 Why this matters, if you lead engineers